David Benavidez Crowned Champion After Bivol Vacates Title: “Not Ideal, But Here We Are”

 From Super Middleweight Star to Light Heavyweight King

 Benavidez, 27, has long been regarded as one of the most avoided men in boxing.
-A WBC super middleweight champion, he first won the title in 2017 at just 20 years old, becoming the youngest 168-pound world champion in history, but was stripped after testing positive for drug use.
-Benavidez has never been beaten in the ring.
+A WBC super middleweight champion, he first won the title in 2017 at just 20 years old, becoming the youngest 168-pound world champion in history.
+However, his initial reign was cut short when he was stripped of the title after testing positive for drug use in September 2018.
+Despite this setback, Benavidez has never been beaten in the ring, maintaining a perfect professional record of 32 wins with 26 knockouts.

 Dmitry Bivol became undisputed champ after his rematch with Beterbiev.